vhzkclq0705/SimpleWeather/README.md

 # SimpleWeather
-This app is a simple app similar SymbolRoller that I made before.
+This app is a simple app similar to SymbolRoller that I made before.

 Tap the button to chage the city, weather, temperature and daily forecast.